auto parameter helps you automate a baseline level of optimization across your entire image catalog. Currently, it has four different methods:

 Note: We strive to reduce file size while maintaining as much visual information as possible, so the operations applied are subject to change.
 Adding

 cs=srgb will resolve color issues by adding the color space back.
+Additionally, the default quality standard can be overridden by using the

 auto=enhance is set, the image is adjusted using the distribution of highlights, midtones, and shadows across all three channels—red, green, and blue (RGB).
 Overall, the enhancement gives images a more vibrant appearance.